kadirlua/Socket/README.md

 ## Build options
 - DBUILD_SHARED_LIBS: Enables/disables shared library.
 Default is ON.
+- DBUILD_WITH_OPENSSL: Enables/disables openssl support.
+Default is OFF.
 - DBUILD_EXAMPLES_SRC: Enables/disables to build examples source codes.
 Default is ON.
 - DBUILD_APPLICATION_SRC: Enables/disables to build application interface source codes.
 Default is ON.
 - DBUILD_TESTS_SRC: Enables/disables to build test source codes.
 Default is ON.